Consensys/truffle-security/README.md

 ## Configuration

 Currently, the plugin must be activated on a per-project basis.
-Add the following to `truffle-config.js` in the root directory of your Truffle project:
+If `truffle-security` was installed to the Truffle project root, it will try to automatically install itself to `truffle-config.js`.
+If you installed `truffle-security` globally, add the following to `truffle-config.js` in the root directory of your Truffle project to enable the plugin:

 ```javascript
 module.exports = {